Freethought in the Long Nineteenth Century: New Perspectives

 Please submit a 300-word proposal for a 15 minutes paper plus a 50-word biography in Word format to email@example.com by Tuesday 15 March 2022.

 We are also interested in proposals for panels or presenting work in alternative formats.
 We recommend getting in contact to discuss potential approaches prior to submission.

 Four fee waivers and travel bursaries (up to £100) will be available for unwaged, precarious, and student speakers.
-Information about how to apply for these will be sent to those whose papers are accepted.
+Information about how to apply for these will be sent to those whose papers are accepted and are eligible.